Walter Fabian: War years

 The Germany army invaded Poland in September 1939: The French and British governments responded by declaring war on Germany a few days later, although military assistance to Poland was not significant.
 For most of the residents of Paris and London there was little immediate impact before May 1940 when the Germany army invaded France.
 By that time thousands of people who had been forced to escape from Germany to Paris for reasons of political activism and/or race had been identified as enemy aliens and arrested.
 (Similar steps were taken by the London government.)
 Walter and Ruth Fabian were briefly held in Paris and then moved to a detention centre at Marolles, a run down village near Blois.
 Walter Fabian was able to use his time here to read Nausea, a prescient and subsequently well regarded novel by a then little known novelist called Jean-Paul Sartre.
 He was also able to produce a few articles for newspapers in Switzerland.
 Some 25,000 German and Austrian political internees were by now being transferred to vast internment camps in the southwest of the country.
 In order to avoid that fate Walter Fabian volunteered for service in the French Foreign Legion at the start of January 1940, which involved service in North Africa.
 Ruth seems to have returned briefly to Paris where Annette, the couple's daughter, was born early in March 1940.
 She then headed back south with her baby and settled in the "Free zone", administered from Vichy by a puppet government and still, at this stage, permitted a significant measure of autonomy by the Germans.

 His commitment to pacifism and his intellectual approach meant that Walter Fabian was very far from being an ideal recruit for the Foreign Legion.
 In the end he spent three months imprisoned in a "military library": he later spent two months in a "small hospital".
 There was plenty of time for reading and writing.
-He wrote - according to his own recollections 40 years later - "hundreds of letters to Ruth and to his friends", and also kept a diary.
+He wrote – according to his own recollections 40 years later – "hundreds of letters to Ruth and to his friends", and also kept a diary.
 However, his unsuitability for military service having been conclusively demonstrated, Ruth Fabian was able to extract her husband from the French Foreign Legion by the end of the year.
-He returned from North Africa, disembarking at Marseilles on 8 December 1940.
+He returned from North Africa, disembarking at Marseille on 8 December 1940.